+Under new business:

-Under new business, we discussed the idea that at NILE, before the animal check is handed out, a thank you note to buyer must be handed in to office by the youth.
+We discussed the idea that at NILE, before the animal check is handed out, a thank you note to buyer must be handed in to office by the youth.
 Desiree stated that GLE receives very few written thank you’s for the animals they purchase and that is a LOT of money.

 Committee passed the motion to have the same requirement in Dawson County.
 Members will have to hand a written, stamped thank you to Jackie before they will be given their check.

 A budget for 2017 will be required for the committee to ensure that the overall county budget works.
 Marnie will put material together.
 People are asked to send her their ideas.

 A North Dakota livestock showmanship manual was handed out to everyone to look at and we will compare to Montana regulations and move forward in creating a new one for our county.

 February 16 will be the next meeting at 7 p.m. at the Library Basement.

 Meeting adjourned.

+Respectfully submitted,

+Tana Canen, Secretary